nague/docker-stack/README.md

   start              Build and start a new project stop               Stop docker container(s) for the current project version            Display version number

+Run 'docker-stack COMMAND --help' for more information on a command.
 ```

 Dependencies